All Episodes

 Some 465,000 conservatives in America are members of the Heritage Foundation.

-And among other privileges, they get access to all kinds of information online at Askheritage.org.
+And among other privileges, they get access to all kinds of information online at askheritage.org.

-could become one of the 465,000 plus, join the Heritage Foundation, join a legion of conservative voices in the country actively engaged in the battle of ideas in the arena They're putting out the best stuff inside the beltway.
+You could become one of the 465,000 plus, join the Heritage Foundation, join a legion of conservative voices in the country actively engaged in the battle of ideas in the arena of ideas.

 Now, this next story you just have to love.

-This is from state-controlled media, the Hill.com.
+This is from state-controlled media, thehill.com.

 Senate, get this.

-Now I'm not making this up.
+Now, I'm not making this up.

-Senate Democrat leaders today blamed Capitol Hill Media for setting an August deadline for health reform and Republicans for blocking the progress.
+Senate Democrat leaders today blamed Capitol Hill media for setting an August deadline for health reform and Republicans for blocking the progress.

-Dingy Harry, Dick Turbin, uh Chuck Yu Schumer, and Patty Murray also acknowledged that critics are going to pour it on during the recess and they plan to respond in kind.
+Dingy Harry, Dick Turbin, Chuck Yu Schumer, and Patty Murray also acknowledged that critics are going to pour it on during the recess and they plan to respond in kind.

 Reed said reporters created a fictitious deadline of a successful vote by the August recess and downplayed the fact that the Senate won't meet the mark.

-Dingy Harry told 75 reporters this is a deadline that you created.
+Dingy Harry told 75 reporters, this is a deadline that you created.

-Now, if I'm a drive-by state-controlled media reporter, and I'm one of the 75 listening to Dingy Harry, I'm saying, do you not listen to your own president?
+Now, if I'm a drive-by state-controlled media reporter and I'm one of the 75 listening to Dingy Harry, I'm saying, do you not listen to your own president?

-And the president has been answering questions.
+The president set the deadline and the president has been answering questions.

-Why throughout these town hall meetings?
+Throughout these town hall meetings.

 He got it in Raleigh.